flashy9029/flashy9029/README.md

 - 🌱 I’m currently learning **Unity and C#**

-- 👨‍💻 All of my projects are available at [flashy9029.github.io/portfolio](https://flashy9029.github.io/portfolio)
+- 👨‍💻 All of my projects are available at [flashy9029.itch.io](https://flashy9029.itch.io/)

-- 📝 I regularly write articles on [flashy9029.github.io/blog](https://flashy9029.github.io/blog)

 - 📫 How to reach me **f-tonk@yandex.ru**